CYCU-AIoT-System-Lab/TPM_Sharing_Scheme/doc/technology/sd_card_fix.md

 Be really careful when using Diskpart; it is extremely easy to lose an entire disk of data.
 Always backup your data on not-connected drive/machine.
+Disk Manager is also a good place to check whether SD card is detected by Windows.

 :bangbang:Proceed with caution:bangbang: Make sure selected drive is correct!